pdeljanov/infinality-remix/README.md

     Xft.lcdfilter:  lcddefault
     Xft.rgba:       rgb
     ```
-To change these settings, edit `/etc/X11/xinit/xinitrc.d/xft-settings.sh`. *This setting only affects X11 applications.*
+To change these settings, edit `/etc/X11/xinit/xinitrc.d/xft-settings.sh` for global changes.
+These settings will be overwritten by your local `~/.Xresources` file, so you must remove it, or make sure the settings are the same. *This setting only affects X11 applications.*

 ## Recommended Fonts ##